This post may contain affiliate links which won’t change your price but will share some commission.

 Homemade Hamburger Helper Cheeseburger Pasta Skillet

 I didn’t grow up eating Hamburger Helper.
 It’s not something my mom ever made, so the first time I tried it was at college when a roommate made it for our apartment one night.
+That’s when I discovered how much I loved hamburger helper!

 I know hamburger helper is probably less than impressive to anyone who grew up with it, but for me, I was embarrassingly delighted by the meaty, cheesy, carb-fest of pasta noodles in a savory, cheesy sauce with browned ground beef in it.
 It just tasted so good and comforting!

 So I was super delighted when I learned you could easily make the cheeseburger pasta skillet recipe from scratch!
+This homemade version is one of our favorite go-to easy dinners and kids love it.

-It’s essentially the same ol’ hamburger helper that you grew up with, but so much better homemade!
+It’s essentially the same ol’ boxed version of the hamburger helper that you grew up with, but so much better homemade!
 And it is a TOTAL lifesaver on busy nights when I don’t really want to cook or haven’t planned ahead.
 I always have a pound or two of ground beef in the freezer, along with cheese in the fridge and pasta in the pantry, so that solves the first question of whether I have all the ingredients I need to get dinner on the table.

 And homemade hamburger helper actually solves the other impediment to a homecooked meal (for me) which is the inevitable clean-up afterwards.
 Dishes are the worst.